Light-Wizzard/WeBookClient/README.md

+# WeBookClient is Pronounced Web-Book

-# WeBookClient is Pronounced Web-Book, and its a Client based Web-Book Content Management System
+WeBookClient is a Client/Server based Web-Book Content Management System

 This is WeBookClient, it is meant to work with WeBookServer.
 The documentation is spread out between [WeBook](https://github.com/Light-Wizzard/WeBook) and